openapi-json-schema-tools/openapi-json-schema-generator/README.md

 - python (Stability: Stable)
 - java (Stability: Experimental)
-  - So far schema validation for v3.0.0-v3.1.0 has been implemented for Java
-  - If you want to use this generator as a Java client, please consider filing PRs adding openapi features in [this project](https://github.com/openapi-json-schema-tools/openapi-json-schema-generator/issues/290)

 ## Join Our Community
 We use a Discord server as a place to ask questions and help each other.
 It offers functionality very similar to Slack.